English Grammar at a Glance

 is a section in a piece of writing, usually highlighting a particular

 point or topic.
-It always begins on a new line and often with
+It always begins on a new line, either after skipping a

 (This piece of text constitutes a single paragraph.)